coding4freedom/js-challenges/README.md

-# Getting Started with FES-DSA
+# how to get started

 ## Available Scripts